*In alphabetical order

 Hailing from the capital of the Great White North [Canada], Stephen Coghlan spends his days erecting buildings, and his nights reveling in the dreamscape.
 Since 2017, he has produced a myriad of flash fictions, short stories, novellas and novels, including, but not limited to, the GENMOS Saga, the Nobilis series, and has had his works read on podcasts and featured in anthologies.

 Author Willie Handler was a satirist well before he became a novelist.
-Hailing for Canada, where self-deprecating humor is part of the national character, he finds targets for his humor everywhere.
-His targets include friends, family, co-workers, politicians, farmers, subway passengers, bureaucrats, telemarketers, Martians and his barber, Vince.
-With his most recent work, he was crossed over to the world of speculative fiction.
+Hailing from Canada, where self-deprecating humor is part of the national character, he finds targets for his humor everywhere.
+His targets include friends, family, co-workers, politicians, farmers, subway passengers, bureaucrats, telemarketers, Martians, and his barber, Vince.
+With his most recent work, he has crossed over to the world of speculative fiction.

 C.M.
 Harris is the proud father of a brilliant little boy.
 He’s written a short anthology about haunted dolls and things that go bump in the night.
 He is currently working on a little tale of Zombies, and what they get up to when no one is looking.
 He has the attention span of a hyper-active squirrel.
 He enjoys art, haunted dolls, and anything supernatural.
 And yet, has never seen an episode of Game of Thrones.
 His humor is a little warped, his books are a little twisted, and he likes both cats and dogs.

-Crystal L. Kirkham currently resides in a small hamlet west of Red Deer, Alberta.
-She is an avid outdoors person, unrepentant coffee addict, part-time foodie, servant to a wonderful feline, and companion to two delightfully hilarious canines – Treble the Standard Poodle and Nahni the Australian Shepherd.
-She will neither confirm nor deny the rumours regarding the heart in a jar on her desk or the bottle of reader’s tears right next to it.
+Crystal L. Kirkham resides in a small hamlet west of Red Deer, Alberta.
+She is an avid outdoors person, unrepentant coffee addict, part-time foodie, servant to a wonderful feline, and companion to several delightfully hilarious canines – Treble and Freddie, the Standard Poodles, and Nahni, the Australian Shepherd.
+Crystal has published novels across several genres and is a contributing author to multiple best-selling anthologies.
+She will neither confirm nor deny the rumours regarding the heart in a jar on her desk or the bottle of readers’ tears right next to it.
+However, she will confirm that she once broke the metal handle to a 4-tonne car jack with her bare hands.

 Jonathan Lazar was born in 1985 to the greatest generation that there is: the Nintendo Generation!
 The eldest of three male siblings, Jonathan is the only creative one.
 His brothers inherited the sports genes.
 Originally from the Chicago area, he has lived in Michigan, middle-of-nowhere Illinois, Saint Louis, and currently Tucson.
 When he’s not writing Fantasy or Science Fiction; he draws, cooks, bakes, and stuffs his face full of sushi or pizza that he has made.
 He shares two Siamese cats with his husband, whom he met in college.
 Or rather – he would say – the Siamese cats (Ping and Pong) share them.